SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/ShirtAsset.rst

 Body Mesh Replacements
 ----------------------

-See `CharacterMeshReplacement.rst <../CharacterMeshReplacement.rst>`_ for full documentation.
+For the full documentation, refer to the :ref:Character Mesh Replacement <doc_character_mesh_replacement>` documentation.

 **Has_1P_Character_Mesh_Override** *bool*: A prefab named "Character_Mesh_1P_Override_0" should be loaded.
 Defaults to false.